 Nonfunctional Artificial Colorants

 The only product that Kavella formulates with colorants is our Purple Shampoo because the colorants serve an important function: to tone the hair.
+We are also releasing a Blue Shampoo and possibly other colors if our stylists request them.
 We use vegan synthetic colorants in this product only because natural colorants (derived from plants) don’t stain the hair; they simply rinse away.
 We choose not to use nonfunctional colorants in any of our other products because we think that unnecessary over-exposure is just that… unnecessary.

 As mentioned in the opening paragraph, color additives are the only ingredients that require approval before use in cosmetics.
 There is a short list of approved colorants “exempt” from batch certification.
 The certifiable color additives are man-made, derived primarily from petroleum and coal sources.
 The manufacturer submits a sample from the batch for which it is requesting certification, and FDA tests the sample to determine whether it meets the color additive’s requirements for composition and purity.
 If it does, FDA “certifies” the batch and issues a certification lot number.
 Only then can that batch be used legally in FDA.
 Each dye has its own set of health risks, which is why FDA has limited their use.